qqqlab/madflight-docs/docs/Developer-Guide.md

 ```
 which is compiled away to a no-op when gps is not used.

-The `gps_interface.h` header file defines the interface, the actual implementation is in `gps.h`.
+The `gps.h` header file defines the interface, the actual implementation is in `gps.cpp`.
+Some modules have a `cfg_cpp.h` instead of `cfg.cpp`, this is because these files contain compile time options which can be set with #define in the main .ino program.

 The modules have as little as possible cross-connections to other modules, the actual fusion of the modules takes place in the main .ino program.

+## What is a 'gizmo'

+>> Something, generally a device, for which one does not know the proper term.

+In _madflight_ gizmo is the underlying device of a module, for example a BMP390 barometer sensor for the `bar` module, or a MAVLink radio receiver for the `rcl` module, or a Mahony complentary filter for the `ahr` module.

 ## Threads / Tasks / Interrupts